laggykiller/sticker-convert/README.md

   --discord-get-auth    Get Discord token.
   --discord-token DISCORD_TOKEN
                         Set Discord token.
 Required for downloading Discord stickers and emojis.
+  --mastodon-get-auth   Get Mastodon cookies from browser, which is required to upload custom emojis.
+  --mastodon-url MASTODON_URL
+                        Set Mastodon URL, which is required to upload custom emojis.
+  --mastodon-cookies MASTODON_COOKIES
+                        Set Mastodon cookies, which is required to upload custom emojis.
+  --misskey-get-auth    Get Misskey cookies from browser, which is required to upload custom emojis.
+  --misskey-url MISSKEY_URL
+                        Set Misskey URL, which is required to upload custom emojis.
+  --misskey-token MISSKEY_TOKEN
+                        Set Misskey token, which is required to upload custom emojis.
   --save-cred           Save credentials.
 ```